Endless stressful hours. Little time for exercise. Bulging waistline.

 Take care of yourself so that you can do an even better job taking care of others.

 From time management to better meetings.
 From strategic thinking to better relationships.
 Physical activity is a go-to, often underutilized leadership tool.

 Being intentional about incorporating this tool into your daily approach will make you a better leader… and a prime example of how wellness and work successfully coexist in your organization.

 Engagement & Operations Leader

 Mark helps Motion Connected bring energy and action to their strategy.
 He loves helping people grow and thrive along the way!
-As a business partner, Mark provides creative strategic advice, cultural insight, and project leadership in a way that embraces Midwestern values.
+Mark provides creative strategic advice, cultural insight, and project leadership in a way that embraces Midwestern values.